Southold

 Coastal restaurants typically go through thousands of pounds of oyster shell in one season, all of which often gets sent to a landfill.
 However, these shells hold incredible ecological value!
 When wild oysters spawn, the larvae seek the shells of other oysters onto which they will set and grow into elaborate reef structures, offering crucial habitat for a menagerie of other marine species.

-Working with local restaurants, we are developing a robust Shell Recycling Program that we operate on the East End of Long Island at select restaurants.
-Our key shell recycling partners for this location are Little Creek Oysters, Anker and Silver Sands.
+Working with local restaurants, we have developed a robust Shell Recycling Program that we operate on the East End of Long Island with select restaurants.
+Our key shell recycling partners for this location are Little Creek Oysters, Little Ram, and Silver Sands.
 If you would like to volunteer with our shell collection team please contact Kate Rossi-Snook at kr474@cornell.edu

 Oysters are considered a “keystone species” for marine ecosystems because not only are they incredible water filterers, they also create a complex reef structure as they grow that offers critical habitat for many important species, and helps to buffer storm surge which reduces coastal erosion.